PreSales & Sales Career Coaching

 First, research the company's culture, products, and services.
 You should be ready to explain why you want to work there.

-Also, prepare answers for common tech sales interview questions.
+Additionally, prepare answers for common tech sales interview questions.
 Conduct mock interviews with a friend, colleague, or mentor.
 Practice is the key to improving your confidence and performance.

 Let Better Career Help You Land Your Dream Job in Tech Sales